 On 17 December 1980, at 9:47 am, two men shot the Turkish consul-general to Sydney and his bodyguard near the consul’s home in Vaucluse.
 The assassins aimed, fired, and vanished.

-‘A heartfelt and gripping story of family, hardship and resilience.’
+A heartfelt and gripping story of family, hardship and resilience.

-My Name Is Revenge Reviewed:
+My Name Is Revenge is also reviewed here:

 ASHLEY KALAGIAN BLUNT’S writing appears in Griffith Review, Sydney Review of Books, Westerly, The Australian, The Big Issue, Kill Your Darlings and more.
 Her non-fiction work Full of Donkey: Travels in Armenia was shortlisted for the 2018 Impress Prize and the 2017 Kill Your Darlings Unpublished Manuscript Award.